stormalf/wsl2/README.md

 Tested successfully on VMWARE workstation player.
 But some issues on wsl2.

-Openshift code ready workspace link : https://developers.redhat.com/products/codeready-workspaces/overview I tested and it works fine with Centos7.
+Openshift code ready workspace link : https://developers.redhat.com/products/codeready-workspaces/overview I tested with Centos7 one issue remaining.
 With other Centos8-stream and Centos9-stream I still have some issues.

 ### steps